 A fabulous ground floor apartment just a few minutes’ walk from the pretty shops, restaurants and cafes of historic Melrose.
 An ideal base for walking, cycling, Tweed fishing and sightseeing.
 Sleeps 4+2.
 With cosy wood burner & wifi.

-This two bedroom property is presented to an exceptionally high standard with impressive attention to detail and great charm and character.
-There’s a winning combination of old and new with original Victorian tiling, wooden flooring, working shutters and statement antique pieces sitting alongside superb contemporary artwork, carefully chosen objets d’art and unusual designer paint colours.
+The accommodation is presented to a high standard throughout with impressive attention to detail and great charm and character.
+There’s a winning combination of old and new with original Victorian tiling, wooden flooring, original working shutters and statement antique pieces sitting alongside superb contemporary artwork, carefully chosen objets d’art and unusual designer paint colours.

 Unusually for a town centre property, Lower Tweedknowe has a large, fully enclosed, private garden which is ideal for children and dogs with a terrace and furniture for outside dining.